godaddy/gasket/packages/gasket-plugin-https/README.md

 ### createServers

-Executed in order to retrieve the server options and the handler
+Executed in order to retrieve the server options and the handler.
+Prefer to configure HTTP and port information in the `gasket.config.js` or
+`configure` lifecycle.

 ```js
 /**